JoRanjit/surfs_up/README.md

 ##### Improvements:

-   *  The analysis should also include the rain-fall/precipitation information which would help the customer make more informed decisions.
+   *  The analysis should also include the rain-fall/precipitation information which would help the customer make more informed decisions as the
+      Ice cream sales might be lower during rainy season.
    *  Analysis spans 6-7 years of data starting from 2010.
 This dataset could be narrowed down to pull more recent year's data, which will be more accurate than this wide date- range.
    *  Use histograms to view the trend of the  temperature and precipitation over the time period.
+With a good understanding of the temperature and rainfall patterns over the years - customer could predict the Ice cream sales trend accordingly.